 Gather the ingredients.

 Remove the bay leaf and ladle the soup into bowls.
+Serve hot and enjoy.

 - The beef shanks can be quite fatty.
-To eliminate excess fat, prepare and cook the soup for a few hours before serving or a day in advance.
+To eliminate excess fat, prepare and cook the soup a few hours before serving or a day in advance.
 Refrigerate the soup in the cooking pot and skim off the fat when it congeals on the top.
 Reheat the soup over medium heat until hot.

 - Add diced rutabaga to the soup along with the carrots and potatoes.